wangziqi2013/wangziqi2013.github.io/_posts/2018-05-05-Rethinking-TLB-Designs-in-Virtualized-Env-a-Vary-Large-Part-of-Mem-TLB.markdown

 Although accesses to DRAM are expected to be much more slower than on-chip SRAM, which is the typical place in which L1 TLB is implemented, three design decisions help POM-TLB to maintain a low translation latency.
 This property is crucial to the overall performance, as TLB access is on the critical path of all memory instructions.
-First, POM-TLB is addressable, and is stored in the same address space as physical memory.
-This enables the data cache to accelerate access to most entries in the POM-TLB.
+First, POM-TLB is addressable by the MMU, and is stored in the same address space as physical memory.
+This enables the data cache to accelerate accesses to most entries in the POM-TLB.
 As is shown in the evaluation section, most of the TLB accesses can be fulfilled by L2 without reading DRAM.
-In addition, two predictors
+In addition, two predictors are implemented to optimize cache hit rate and to reduce the number of memory references.
+These predictors work like simple branch direction predictors, but have only 1 bit instead of 2 (though it was mentioned in the paper that 2-bit saturating counter is also feasible).
+To deal with the problem that pages of different granularities can co-exist in an address space, one of the two predictors guesses the page size of the virtual address, either 4KB or 2MB.
+The implementation of POM-TLB also partitions the TLB storage and maintain the two size classes in different chunks of memory.
+The result of the prediction decides which size class is searched first